 Other Current Occupation Agreements

-We own or manage several non-standard developments with bespoke licencesor pitch agreements: Gypsy and Traveller Siteand Properties managed on our behalf by other organisations under management agreements.
 We will adhere to the terms detailed in the individual agreements for these developments.
 The pitch agreements issued to residents of Hastoe’s Gypsy and Traveller site include implied terms as required by the Mobile Homes Act 1983 (as amended by the Mobile Homes Act 2013).

 Historic Tenancies

-- Assured Shorthold 12-month Market Rent Tenancies.
-When vacancies occur we will advertise these properties for outright sale as determined by the Executive Team and not re-let them.
+- Assured Shorthold 12 month Market Rent Tenancies.
+When vacancies occur we will advertise these properties for outright sale as determined by the Executive Team and not relet them.

 - Rent to Homebuy.
 If the tenants of these properties vacate rather than purchase, we will sell the property as shared ownership.